 Braid review

-The puzzles are, as it says on the tin, about manipulation of time.
-The platforming movement is very “basic”, with only mechanic I can think of being the use of “Monstars” (which I can’t call anything but goombas) to boost your jump.
-Indeed, all the complexity comes from various uses of and spins on the central mechanic - at a press of a button, everything reverses.
-That’s how you evade death, mistakes, and solve puzzles (perhaps even save a Princess!).
-The levels are split into several worlds, with each having a gimmick on it.
+The levels are split into several worlds, each having a gimmick of its own.
 Levels that bind time to your movement left-to-right, things that are resistant to reversal, an item that locally warps time… it even has the beloved recorder from The Talos Principle 1 (not exactly, but a similar mechanic provided the familiar sense of simultaneous enlightenment and frustration).
-The difficulty and amount of levels is well balanced, enough to complete the game over ~4 hours before things get tedious.
-I liked that general progression wasn’t tied to completing each puzzle - you could easily skip hard ones and return at your own pace.
+The difficulty and amount of levels is well balanced, enough to complete the game over around four hours before things get tedious.
+I liked that progression wasn’t strictly tied to completing each puzzle – you could easily skip hard levels in a world and return at your own pace.

 The story is another can of worms entirely.
 The store page says that you are to rescue a princess from an “evil and horrible monster” by warping time and stomping on goomb monstars.
-Of course, it wouldn’t be this well-regarded if it was actually just a Mario rip-off with Doctor Who as the protagonist (yes, the Who was intentional).
+Of course, it wouldn’t be this well-regarded if it was actually just a Mario rip-off with Doctor Who as the protagonist.
 It’s a multi-layered, at times confusing, often non-linear, always vague narrative that had me waiting to find out the truth throughout.
 A whole extra layer that I didn’t foresee at all came to my mind only in the epilogue, as I read a single line.
 And there is probably more.
 I guess I’d very lightly of compare it to Rakuen, where you pick up on the background and realise extra context.
 Except instead of being underwater, your home is on fire.

 In conclusion, Braid is definitely a recommend if you enjoy puzzles with an interesting story – which I do!